Last Updated: March 29th, 2021 at 3:15 pm

 Degradation: Because of the effects of ultraviolet light and weather cycles, solar panels naturally lose some of their effectiveness over time.
 That process is called degradation, and solar panel companies account for it in their warranties.
 The guarantee is that panels will produce electricity at least at 80 percent of original capacity at the end of the 25-year warranty period.
 That means your panels will lose an average of less than 1 percent capacity per year while they’re working for you.
 In a perfect world, there would be no degradation, but real-world factors are already built into this equation.
 No panel is immune from degradation.

 Battery-plus-storage: Battery-plus-storage systems are those where excess energy is stored for use in night hours when no energy is being produced by your solar panels.
 The battery provides the energy to use that stored energy, further trimming your reliance on the power company.
-While battery-plus-storage systems are getting cheaper for consumers, they still can add significant expense to your solar system.
+While battery-plus-storage systems are getting cheaper for consumers, they still add significant expense to your solar system.
 Net metering still provides a way for consumers to be compensated for excess energy produced without that additional cost.
+POWERHOME SOLAR does not offer battery-plus-storage solutions at this time because of the high cost.

 Ground-mount systems: Ground-mounted systems are available for customers who either don’t want solar systems placed on their roof or want to use excess land for solar production.
 They are exactly as they sound — solar systems that are mounted into the ground, but work the same as a rooftop array.